SOUTH WEST ENGLAND FIELD TARGET ASSOCIATION

 Course designers should bear in mind prevalent conditions when using small aperture targets.
 A maximum of 40% of reduced targets, should allow effective use of most areas of land where the number of distant targets is restricted due to lack of space, while allowing good usage of close terrain without making courses too easy or placing too much emphasis on the need for high price range finding scopes.

-The use of a seat is allowed; the maximum height for any form of seating is 4 inches (100 mm), including any backrest.
+The use of a seat (bean bag) is allowed; the maximum height for any form of seating is 4 inches (100 mm), including any backrest.
 The seat may be used as an aid to sitting or kneeling shots.
-Variations on this rule may be applied at the discretion of the event organiser in recognition of a competitor’s disability, providing that no unfair advantage is gained.
+Bean bags cannot be used to gain extra support for shooter or rifle.
+Variations on this rule may be applied to at the discretion of the event organiser in recognition of a competitor’s disability, providing that no unfair advantage is gained.

 Any type of clothing, glove, or footwear is allowed provided it is not a hazard to the shooter or other competitors.